 - Go to bed by 10pm.*

-From an Ayurvedic perspective, following this dinacharya also aligns you with nature’s rhythms each day.
+From an Ayurvedic perspective, following this dinacharya will reconnect you with the rhythms of nature.
 (5)

 Between 2pm and 6pm, which is the vata time of day, the nervous system is most active, so it is beneficial during this time to do calming, centering activities such as mental work and meditation.
 (5)

-To experience a complete Ayurvedic lifestyle, try our 28-Day Ayurveda Challenge, (6) an online eCourse where you receive a new Ayurvedic challenge each day for 28 days, including articles, tips, and videos – it is a program that has the power to transform your life and enhance your health and vitality.
+To experience a complete Ayurvedic lifestyle, try our 28-Day Ayurveda Challenge, (6) an online eCourse where you receive a new Ayurvedic challenge each day for 28 days, including articles, tips, and videos – it is a program that has the power to truly renovate your life and enrich your health and vitality.

 What are ways that you incorporate the practices from the Ayurvedic dinacharya into your everyday life?